 Semolina is a flour manufactured from tough durum wheat that is strong in gluten.
 But during the process of making Semolina from tough durum wheat, the gluten level decreases, to such a level that it seems to be gluten-free, making it extremely healthy for the consumer.
 It has a grainy texture, is yellow or golden yellow, and contains a lot of gluten protein.

-It's the refined hard wheat middlings that goes into pasta, as well as the grainy middlings that goes into morning cereals, puddings, and polenta.
+It's the refined hard wheat middlings that go into pasta, as well as the grainy middlings that go into morning cereals, puddings, and polenta.

 Semolina flour can be enhanced, which means that food makers can reintroduce micronutrients that were destroyed during the durum wheat grain's manufacturing.
 Vitamin and mineral levels are higher in enriched semolina than that in unenriched semolina.

 Semolina is abundant in protein and fiber, which both slow digestion and make you feel fuller between meals.

 It's also heavy in B vitamins including thiamine and folate, which play a variety of roles in the body, such as assisting in the conversion of food into energy.

 Semolina is also a strong source of iron and magnesium.
 These minerals aid in the synthesis of red blood cells, cardiovascular health, and blood sugar regulation.